+The GEMS

+Optometry

+Network and

-The GEMS Optometry Network and how it works.
+how it works

-GEMS members receive optometry services and material, like spectacles and contact lenses, which are paid at a preferred rate from any GEMS network optometrist.
+GEMS members receive optometry services and materials, like spectacles and contact lenses, which are paid at a preferred rate from any GEMS network optometrist.
 This means that by visiting a GEMS network optometrist, you will receive services and items at a reduced rate.
-The GEMS optometry network consists of 98% of all optometry providers in South Africa, so your optometrist is likely to be a network provider.
-To find your nearest GEMS network optometrist, please visit GEMS website at www.gems.gov.za and use the following path: Healthcare Providers > Designated Service Providers.
+The GEMS Optometry Network consists of 98% of all optometry providers in South Africa, so your optometrist will likely be a network provider.
+To find your nearest GEMS network optometrist, please visit the GEMS website at www.gems.gov.za and use the following path: Healthcare Providers > Designated Service Providers.